streamlab/starting-point/CALENDAR.md

 ## November 9

-**Important Note**: This will likely be the weekend we will retrieve all of our Riffles.
-Depending on the locations, this could happen on Sunday, November 8.
-Please mark your calendars!
+**Important Note**: The first drafts of the feature story (Water + Story Teams) and the process story (Sensor + Document Teams) will be due this week by midnight on **Wednesday, Nov.
+11**.
+Please plan accordingly.

 ### Instructors
   - Dana, Dave, Emily, John, all on campus.

-### Entire Period: Data download & review
-  - We will get the data visualize it and talk about what we see.
+  - More data review and visualization
-  - We'll outline the shape of the story
-  - Story & Water teams will start reaching out to experts and sources for comment
+  - We'll review the collected information and make sure everyone is on track for first drafts on Wednesday

 ## November 16

-**Important Note**: The first drafts of the feature story (Water + Story Teams) and the process story (Sensor + Document Teams) will be due this week by midnight on **Wednesday, Nov.
-18**.
-Please plan accordingly.

 ### Instructors
   - Dana, Dave and Emily on campus; John via Skype.

 ### Plan
-  - We'll review the collected information and make sure everyone is on track for first drafts on Wednesday
+  - Instructors provide feedback on the first draft, chart course for fixes/changes

 ## November 23
   - No Class / FALL RECESS / THANKSGIVING WEEK